Former outdoor pool will be used as car park for at least three more years

 Chelmsford City Council has said the £200,000 cost of building a new outdoor pool that was closed down in 2014 after asbestos was found in the pipe works was prohibitively expensive.

-Instead it is proposing to extend the use of the land it designated in 2015 as a car park big enough for 70 spaces – potentially earning the council almost £500,000 a year – for at least the next three years.
+Instead it is proposing to extend the use of the land it designated in 2015 as a car park big enough for 70 spaces – potentially earning the council £120,000 year – for at least the next three years.

 In October 2014 asbestos was discovered in the outdoor pool at Riverside Ice and Leisure and the pool, although not open to the public at the time, was cordoned off.